'My heart and body shake': Afghan women defy Taliban

 Hoda says they have now developed a system where two activists take care of the victim, allowing the others -- and the protest -- to continue.

-As the Taliban prevents media coverage of protests, many of the female activists use high quality phones to take photos and videos to post on social media.
+As the Taliban prevents media coverage of protests, many of the female activists use their phones to take photos and videos to post on social media.

 The content, often featuring them defiantly showing their faces, can then reach an international audience.